JAlcocerT/Streamlit-MultiChat/slidev/slides.md

 -->

 ---
+hideInToc: true
 class: px-20
 ---

 # Themes

 Slidev comes with powerful theming support.

 Themes can provide styles, layouts, components, or even configurations for tools.
 Switching between themes by just **one edit** in your frontmatter:

 <div grid="~ cols-2 gap-2" m="t-2">